-Instead of waiting in line for assistance at your local USCIS office, you can now schedule an appointment through the USCIS Internet-based system, InfoPass, at infopass.uscis.gov/.
+Instead of waiting in line for assistance at your local USCIS office, you can now schedule an appointment through our online system, InfoPass, at infopass.uscis.gov.
 Use the InfoPass appointment scheduler and follow the screen prompts to set up your appointment.
 InfoPass generates an electronic appointment notice that appears on the screen.